Context

 I prioritized 15+ pain points by impact and downstream effect, then explored three solution dimensions simultaneously.

 Environment — Prototyped physical backroom reconfigurations across multiple stores.
-It helped.
-Not enough.
+Most experiments failed, but bin renumbering and reconfiguration helped us toward a solution.

 Technology — Evaluated RFID, drones, fixed cameras, AR headsets, and more.
-Removed devices from two departments: chaos within days.
-Headsets: technically interesting, operationally impractical at Walmart's scale.
-The Zebra handheld — already in every associate's hand, already part of the workflow — was the answer the hardware exploration confirmed.
+Completely removed devices from two departments, causing chaos.
+Headsets were technically interesting, but operationally impractical at Walmart's scale.
+The Zebra handheld — already in every associate's hand, already part of the workflow — was the answer.

 UI — Stripped the AR overlay to what was genuinely actionable.
-Thumb-sized markers: green or red, long-press for detail.
+Thumb-sized markers: blue if it needed to go to the sales floor, long-press for detail.
 Nothing else made the cut.
 The process collapsed from a multi-branch flow to three steps: point, tap, put.

 Outcomes & Impact

 2:34 per bin became 0:42.
+321 hours of weekly labor became 87.
 Associates said they trusted the system again.
-FastCompany called it "barebones and brilliant."

-73% reduction in time per bin, confirmed by timed task comparisons and independently reported by FastCompany.
-Associates reported that counting inventory felt easier and that they believed the data again — both problems, addressed.
+73% reduction in time per bin, confirmed by timed task comparisons in pilot stores and independently reported by FastCompany.
+The bi-weekly cycle that once required 321 labor hours per store now requires 87 — recovering 233 hours per week, roughly the equivalent of 6 full-time backroom roles redirected from scanning to higher-value work.
+Associates reported that counting inventory felt easier and that they believed the data again.

-VizPick launched at 3,500 stores.
+Launched at 3,500 stores.
 Rolled out chain-wide.
-Still running.
+Still in production today.

 73% reduction in time per bin.
 0:42 per bin, down from 2:34.
 Launched at 3,500 stores and rolled out chain-wide.
 Associates reported trusting the data again.